CSE232-MSU/CSE232/syllabus.md

 ## Grading

 A total of 1000 points can be accrued over the course of the semester.
-There will be no extra credit.

 <div align="center">
     <table>